 You likely already know that both are my daughters are from Korea, and so my journey with this cuisine began now twenty-seven years ago, and, as I shared in a presentation at the Thomson Reuters Asian American Pacific Program in New York last year when tasked with the introduction of very new ingredients and how to introduce them to family members and friends.

-You might imagine I got a big laugh from the group saying that the first “exotic” ingredient challenge was soy sauce.
+You might imagine I got a big laugh from the group saying that the first “exotic” ingredient challenge was introducing soy sauce.
 This is True.

-By now I’ve used up countless large bottles of soy sauce, not to mention that soy sauce has become a condiment now in most every refrigerator throughout the country even if one doesn’t cook Korean foods.
+By now I’ve used up countless large bottles of soy sauce, not to mention that soy sauce has become a condiment now in almost every refrigerator throughout the country even if one doesn’t cook Korean foods.

-Through these months of reflection one of the most important benefits of the Korean Cuisine class for me was in providing that deeper understanding or similar as Evan Kleiman aptly expressed in her radio interview, the enabled opportunity to deconstruct multiple ingredients and delve a bit more into these principle components and how they work together.
+Through these months of reflection, one of the most important benefits of the Korean Cuisine class for me was in providing that deeper understanding or similar as Evan Kleiman aptly expressed in her radio interview, the enabled opportunity to deconstruct multiple ingredients and delve a bit more into these principle components and how they work together.

-The class also helped me get a bit better in my pronunciations and use of the actual Korean names for ingredients, such as Gochujang.
+The class also helped me get a bit better in my pronunciation and use of the actual Korean names for ingredients, such as Gochujang.
 Gochujang.
 Don’t you just love that word?
 Really.
 It is so much fun.
-My grandson and I now have a lot of Gochujang passing going on these days.
+My grandson and I now have a lot of Gochujang going on these days.

 I chose Spicy Korean Pork, Jeyuk-gui as my next Korean dish to share with you from the Korean Cuisine class at Drexel last fall, mainly besides being incredibly tasty it is quite simple for you to prepare while bringing together some of those more commonly used ingredients.